neutering your dog

 1. To stop unwanted puppies

 Obviously spaying your dog is really important to remove the risk of unwanted pregnancies, and remove the annoyance of all that unwanted attention from male dogs!

-There are also health reasons that we recommend spaying you dog.
 Two of our major health concerns for un-neutered female dogs are pyometras and mammary cancers.